About Nora Haenn, PhD

 Nora Haenn is an Associate Professor of Anthropology and International Studies at North Carolina State University.
 Her research examines the everyday ways rural people create “globalization from below.”
 While globalization is often depicted as something built by international businesses and governments, around the world people also create globalization just by going about their normal activities.
 Haenn is especially interested in how rural people enact and contest globalization in a few areas: when they manage their farms, forests and other natural resources; when they undertake international migration; and when they encounter rural-urban distinctions.

 Since the early 1990s, Haenn has focused on a single research site, the municipality of Calakmul in southern Mexico.
 In addition to having published numerous articles, Haenn uses in-depth knowledge of globalization within a single field site her to explain in her book, Marriage after Migration (2019), the origins of Mexican labor migration as a gendered, family strategy that counteracts “globalization from above.”

-I hope to expand my research to include Mexican communities living in the United States.
-Meanwhile, I regularly advocate for a greater understanding of rural Mexicans at a time when people from the United States and Mexico play such a significant role in one another's lives.
+She is in the process of expanding her research to rural North Carolina.
+Meanwhile, Haenn regularly advocate for a greater understanding of rural Mexicans and Central Americans, wherever they live, at a time when people from the United States, Mexico, and Central America have such a significant effect on one another's lives.